 Claire has a Bachelor of Science degree in Economics, Management and Industrial Relations from the University of Wales.
-Claire was honoured as an Outstanding European Woman of Achievement in 2007.
+Claire was honoured as an Outstanding European Woman of Achievement

+Phil Thomson

-Phil Thomson Senior Vice President, Global Communications
+Senior Vice President, Global Communications

-Phil was appointed Senior Vice President, Global Communications in August 2010.
-He has responsibility for Media Relations, Investor Relations, Corporate Responsibility, Internal Communications and Product Communications
+Phil was appointed Senior Vice Prini was appointed Serinor Vice President, Global Communications in August 2010.
+He has responsibility for Media Relations, Investor Relations, Corporate Responsibility, Internal Communications and Product Communications.